A busy hiring season typically kicks off during the new year in January-April and then again in September-October, just before the holidays.

 Curating an accurate job posting is often overlooked, but the job description is what affects the quality of applicants who are interested in a particular position.

 The top 5 details job seekers want employers to provide as they research where to work are—

 - Details on compensation packages

 - Details on what makes the company an attractive place to work

-- Company mission, vision and values
+- Company mission, vision, and values

 - Designate a particular time for different tasks

-- Prioritise your workload, and don’t rush!
+- Prioritize your workload, and don’t rush!

 It’s time to make the upcoming months less overwhelming by implementing the tried and tested tips stated above.